Improvements

 - Two-way filters for

-binding with read filters will no longer attempt to format the value when the user is still typing; instead it formats the value on blur.
+v-model have been reworked.
+A v-model binding with read filters will no longer attempt to format the value when the user is still typing; instead it formats the value on blur.
 This results in a much more natural UX and makes two-way filters much more usable.
 Demo

 options = [